liwushuo/fapistrano/docs/index.rst

 Fapistrano is a remote server automation and deployment tool.
 It can be easily used to rolling update your sites.

-Fapistrano grows from several fabric tasks and inspired by capistrano.
+Fapistrano grows from several `fabric` tasks and inspired by capistrano.

 Contents:

 .. toctree::
    :maxdepth: 2

+   installation
+   quick_start

 Indices and tables
 ==================